craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Texts/The New War in the Old City; A Minyostalman Account of the Modern Age.md

 ```
 ### Getting Out
 ```
 	Once you have finished in this place, you will find that exiting Minyostalma is more difficult than entering it.
-First and foremost, there is an express socio-economic jealousy in the people that can become violent.
+First and foremost, there is an express socio-economic jealousy in the people that can and does become violent.
 The down-on-their-luck will abandon any morality that remains within themselves and attempt to pry your 'ticket out' from your dying grasp.
 ```
 ### Disconnection
 ```